 I spent anywhere from $4 to $13 per night on my hostels during this trip.

 One of the better deals was at Chilli Inn in Nicaragua.
 For $5 a day I had a bed to sleep in, pool to swim in and 2 drinks.
 If you stop by León Nicaragua, check them out.
+(UPDATE: Chilli Inn has closed, check out Sonati Hostel.
+The dorms start at $5 and portions of the money they make go towards local youth programs.)

 The most I spent was in the surf town of San Juan Del Sur.
 At Casa De Olas for $13 I had a mountainside accommodation, bed, pancakes and bananas in the morning, an infinity pool and an incredible view overlooking San Juan Del Sur.
 It was a splurge as far as hostels go but entirely worth it.
 I highly recommend staying here.